puppetlabs/bolt/INSTALL.md

     gem install bolt

-Since bolt is not public yet, you will need to install the gem from our internal mirror, and specify a version to ensure you get the latest version:

-    gem install bolt --source http://rubygems.delivery.puppetlabs.net

-Or add this to your Gemfile if you are using [Bundler](https://bundler.io), and specify your gem `source` as `http://rubygems.delivery.puppetlabs.net`
+Or add this to your Gemfile if you are using [Bundler](https://bundler.io)

     gem 'bolt'